truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinioManualUpdate.md

 ![MinioClientMoveData](/images/SCALE/MinioClientMoveData.png "Move Data to New Deployment")
 {{< /expand >}}

-### Delete Old App
+### Deleting the Old App

-After you have moved all data from the old app to the new one, return to the TrueNAS UI **Apps** screen and stop both Minio apps.
+After moving all data from the old app to the new one, return to the TrueNAS UI **Apps** screen and stop both MinIO apps.

 Delete the old MinIO app.
 Edit the new one and change the API and UI Access Node Ports to match the old MinIO app.

 Restart the new app to finish migrating.

+When complete and the app is running, restart any share services.

 {{< taglist tag="scaleminio" limit="10" >}}